ebcomley/ebcomley/README.md

 ### Hi there 👋

+Web designer consuming all things web and tech.
+Husband/dad with a love of coffee, food and anyone's positive enthusiasm.
+Managing brain plasticity through mindfulness and exercise.
+Not keen on the sand.

 <!--
 **ebcomley/ebcomley** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.